Literature DB >> 29445112

 (A) The well mineralised tissue cut at an oblique angle to the fibril plane revealed plate-like mineral crystals and needle-like impressions which are platelets oriented edge-on.
 (B) A volume rendering of a tomographic reconstruction of a mineral plate within the gap region of turkey tendon.

-No class="Disease">changes were observed in the EELS fine structure of class="Chemical">pan class="Chemical">phosphorus and calcium L-edges between the poorly mineralised and well mineralised tissues (Figures SI3 and SI4).
+(A) The well mineralised tissue cut at an oblique angle to the fibril plane revealed plate-like mineral crystals and needle-like impressions which are platelets oriented edge-on.
+(B) A volume rendering of a tomographic reconstruction of a mineral plate within the gap region of n class="Disease">turkey tendon. class="Chemical">No class="Chemical">n class="Disease">changes were observed in the EELS fine structure of phosphorus and calcium L-edges between the poorly mineralised and well mineralised tissues (Figures SI3 and SI4).
 As there were no changes in the observed EELS spectra related to structural features (e.g. collagen banding, presence/absence of clusters), the best representative spectra were selected from the various areas.
 Differences were detected in EELS fine structure from these regions at the carbon K-edge, nitrogen K-edge and oxygen K-edges, which are described in the subsequent section.

 EELS of the carbon K-edge